Summary of documents and tools available for ALMA

 This tool allows the user to model the atmospheric transmission as a function of frequency and amount of precipitable water vapor.
 The output is a plot of the transmission fraction.
 Up to six different amounts of water content can be selected.

 Splatalogue is a database for astronomical spectroscopy.
 Users can search for atomic and molecular transitions lines using several different search parameters such as name, transition, frequency range, energy range, line strength, etc. The Splatalogue is maintained by NRAO.

-Documents about various aspects of the status of the ALMA observatory and the Early Science progress are collected here.
+Documents about various aspects of the status of the ALMA observatory and the progress of Science Operations are collected here.
 The documents can also be retrieved at other locations in the ALMA Science Portal (usually as General News items).

 - Cycle 0 Final Report (A final report on ALMA Cycle 0 observations) -- June 19, 2013

 - ALMA Cycle 1 Proposal Review: Detailed Report (Proposal review process and statistics) -- March 14, 2013

 - ALMA Cycle 2 Proposal Review: Detailed Report -- June 2014

 - ALMA Cycle 3 Proposal Review: Detailed Report -- October 2015